Why Everything You Think You Know About Life Insurance Is Wrong

 Because we care about your financial health and know that life insurance should be a critical part of your overall financial plan, we sat down with Marcos Fernandez, a SoFi Product Marketing Manager, to debunk the top five life insurance myths.

-And pssst… in case you didn’t hear, we’ve collaborated with Protective Life Insurance Company to offer our members Term Life Insurance with SoFi, issued by Protective.
-It’s never been easier to check your quote, apply online without a medical exam*, and get the coverage you need.
+And pssst… in case you didn’t hear, we’ve collaborated with Ladder to offer our members term life insurance built from the ground to be instant, simple, and smart.
+It’s never been easier to determine your needs and apply online for instant coverage at reasonable rates.